 2. Remove Any Chunks

-Using a clean cloth or paper towel, scoop up any vomit chunks.
+Using a clean cloth or paper towel, scoop up any vomit chunks or solids.
 Dispose of these chunks in your trash can.
 Be gentle when you are scooping up the vomit so that you don’t pull the wool rug too harshly.

 3. Vacuum Up Excess